jwmullally/iscsi-target-ramdisk/README.md

 ## Usage

 * Connect your two computers via Ethernet.
+This can be either a direct connection or through an Ethernet switch already providing DHCP.

 * On the computer where this is installed (target), power on and select `OpenWrt iSCSI Target` from the boot menu.